liflab/beepbeep-3-book/markdown/custom/README.md

 Note that the `compute` method has a second argument, which is a queue of object arrays.
 If the processor is of arity *n*, it must create an event front of size *n*, which means putting an event into each of its *n* output queues.
 It may also decide to output more than one such *n*-uplet for a single input event, and these events are accumulated into a queue --hence the slightly odd object type.
 The method puts into the `outputs` queue an array of `Object`s with a single element, which, in this case, is an integer corresponding to the input string's length.

-The return type of method `compute` is a `boolean`.
+The return type of the `compute` method is a `boolean`.
 This value is used to signal to a `Pullable` object whether the processor is expected to produce more events in the future.
 A processor should return `false` only if it is absolutely sure that no more events will be produced in the future; in all other situations, it must return `true`.
 Examples of processors whose `compute` method returns `false` are processors that read from a file; when the end of the file is reached, they return false to indicate that no more new events are expected.
 Except in very special situations such as these, a processor should return `true`.

 The other method that needs to be implemented is `duplicate`; it works in the same way as for functions, and in general only consists of returning a new instance of the class.
 However, the reader should notice that for processors, `duplicate` takes a Boolean argument, <!--\index{processor!duplication} called-->called<!--/i--> `with_state`.
 If this argument is set to `true`, the processor should not simply create a new copy of itself; it must also transfer its current *state* to the new object.
 Typically, this means that if the processor has member fields that determine its behaviour, these member fields must be set to the same values in the newly created copy.
 This is not the case in this simple example, since the processor we create has no member field at all.
 Therefore, method `duplicate` simply ignores the argument and returns a new instance of `StringLength`.
 From then on, a user can instantiate `StringLength`, connect it to the output of any other processor that produces strings, and pipe its result to the input of any other processor that accepts numbers.